An increasing number of Americans over the age of 60 have diabetes. ACL can provide some general technical assistance in this area.

 Diabetes Self-Management (DSMT) Toolkit

-The DSMT Toolkit was developed to provide AAAs, community organizations, and health care professionals with valuable information and insight that can help to operate cost-effective, accredited DSMT programs that meet CMS requirements for Medicare reimbursement.
+- The DSMT Toolkit was developed to provide AAAs, community organizations, and health care professionals with valuable information and insight to operate cost-effective, accredited DSMT programs that meet CMS requirements for Medicare reimbursement.
 A link to the complete toolkit can be found below.

-AAAs can play an integral role in expanding the use of Medicare’s DSMT benefit among underserved seniors with a diagnosis of diabetes.
+- AAAs can play an integral role in expanding the use of Medicare’s DSMT benefit among underserved seniors with diabetes.
 AAAs provide vital health and nutrition services that help seniors age with dignity in their communities.
-Many older adults that AAAs serve could benefit from attending DSMT classes, particularly those who live in underserved areas.
-A large percentage of beneficiaries do not use DSMT programs and AAAs can help them do so in community settings.
-AAAs can provide DSMT and use the Medicare reimbursement to expand the DSMT services offered to reach more people in need of assistance.
+Many older adults served by AAA's could benefit from attending DSMT classes, particularly those who live in underserved areas.
+A large percentage of beneficiaries do not use DSMT programs, and AAAs can help them do so in community settings.
+AAAs can provide DSMT and use Medicare reimbursement to expand the DSMT services offered to reach more people in need of assistance.

 - Diabetes Self-Management Training: How It Benefits Seniors and Steps to Reimbursement